majesticwizardcat/ggr/README.md

 include the **-pthread** flag for the thread includes.
 Example: g++ -Isource {source files} -O3 -pthread -o ggrtest tests/test.cpp

+To compile an example use the **make** command.
+For example to compile example0 use **make example0**.
+When you run an example you can run it without any arguments or with 2, the first is the number of samples and the second the number of threads to use.
+For example to run example0 using 32 samples and 4 threads use "./example0 32 4".

 ## Bugs and additions
 If you find a bug or want an addition, open an issue and I will look into it.
 If you want to contribute, you can open a pull request and I will look into it as well.
 I will write a more detailed documentation of the renderer and some